 Once the tissue adhesive has dried, begin the cranial window preparation on the re-anesthetized mouse [1-MED-over the shoulder].

 The pup is in the surgical area on the stage of the dissection microscope as Talent performs a tail pinch.
 No reaction is seen.
-Videographer note:
+Videographer note: I have a note “Please cut this shot before the mouse moves” but I don’t see the mouse moving in the video so should be ok.

 Apply one drop of cortex buffer onto the skull [1-CU], then use a sterile razor blade to carefully open a one-millimeter diameter area of the skull leaving the dura intact [2-SCOPE].
 Apply cortex buffer to keep the brain surface moist [3-CU-TXT].